-The Civic Precinct is largely developed, but it still provides some opportunity for infill and intensification to bolster its contribution to the diverse mix of City Centre land uses as an interesting and important place.
-Redevelopment in this Precinct shall contribute to achieving a 'sense of place' associated with its unique civic service identity that will be recognized community wide.
+The Civic Precinct is largely developed, but it still provides some opportunity for infill and intensification to bolster its contribution to the diverse mix of City Centre land uses.
+Redevelopment in this Precinct shall contribute to achieving a 'sense of place' associated with its unique civic service identity, and its being an interesting and important place that will is recognized community wide.
 Urban design and streetscape enhancements shall occur overtime to add interest, and these upgrades should be accelerated in conjunction with any municipal upgrading activities.